Frequently Asked Questions

 How does the Duck Derby work?

 When you purchase your duck adoption, your name will be paired with a number.
 All of the "adoption numbers" will be placed on super cute rubber ducks sporting sunglasses.
-All of the adopted ducks will then be released into Lake Lanier at 2:30 pm Saturday, May 5, at Clarks Bridge Park to race down a 1/10 mile course.
-The first duck to come in will win their adoptive parent $10,000 while the following five ducks will win awesome prizes.
+All of the adopted ducks will then be released into Lake Lanier at 5:30pm on Saturday, May 11th, 2019 at Lake Lanier Olympic Park (Clarks Bridge Park) to race down a 1/10 mile course.
+The first duck to come in will win their adoptive parent $10,000 while each of ten (10) following ducks will win awesome prizes.
 For more questions about the rules of the race, please see the Rules page.

 Do I get a rubber duck to keep?

-No. The rubber ducks for the race will be shipped to the race site just a few days before May 5, with just enough time to get them all numbered.
+No. The rubber ducks for the race will be shipped to the race site just a few days before May 11, with just enough time to get them all numbered.
 Once the race is over, the rubber ducks are retrieved from the lake and shipped out to their forever home.
+Non-numbered, souvenir ducks are available for purchase the day of the event.

 I have more questions...

 Great!
-Just contact Rubber Duck Derby extraordinaire Chelsea Clark at Boys & Girls Clubs of Lanier at email@example.com or 770-532-8102 ext 304
+Just contact Rubber Duck Derby Duchess extraordinaire Regina Gore at Boys & Girls Clubs of Lanier at firstname.lastname@example.org or 770-532-8102 ext 305.